GDMontsho/Product-Store/README.md

-# MERN Crash Course - Product Shop
+# MERN - Product Shop

 This is a simple online product shop application built with the **MERN stack** (MongoDB, Express, React, Node.js).
 The project is designed to demonstrate how to build a full-stack web application using these technologies.
 The backend provides an API for product management, and the frontend interacts with the API to display the product data.